MethSarcus/leagueConstitution/README.md

 ## __Section II - League Dues__ ##

 ### Entry Fee ###
-The Entry Fee for the league is $50 per team.
+- The Entry Fee for the league is $50 per team.

-Must be paid at minumum 2 weeks before the draft.
+- Must be paid at minimum 2 weeks before the draft (startup or rookie).

 ### Yearly Dues ###

-After the first year there is a yearly total of $50 that must be paid 2 weeks before the start of the yearly rookie draft
+- After the first year there is a yearly total of $50 that must be paid 2 weeks before the start of the yearly rookie draft.
+- Dues must also be paid for any year a team trades draft picks in.

 ### Penalties ###
-If a team does not pay their dues by the designated date they are not eligible to participate in the draft (startup or rookie) it will be up to the comissioners discretion on whether or not to replace them.
+If a team does not pay their dues by the designated date they are not eligible to participate in the draft (startup or rookie) it will be up to the commissioners discretion on whether or not to replace them.

 ## __Section III - Payout__ ##
-1st Place: $450 (75%)
+- 1st Place: $450 (75%)

-2nd Place: $75 (12.5%)
+- 2nd Place: $75 (12.5%)

-3rd Place: $50 (8.34%)
+- 3rd Place: $50 (8.34%)

 Additionally $25 (4.16%) will be rolled over each year into a side pot that will be awarded to the first team to win back to back championships.